 - Which marketing and other organizational goals can we realize or improve by better using content marketing?
 An example: traffic building, conversion optimization, event marketing, lead generation and management, email marketing, social media marketing, marketing automation, customer service, etc. can all be improved by a better usage of content and content marketing.
 Your content marketing strategy looks at this.
 As a matter of fact, don’t just ask what organizational goals content marketing serves as in the chart.
 Many people, especially those calling the buying shots, have no clue what content marketing is and so do many executives, even in marketing.
 So, ask what organizational goals you can support and strengthen instead of trying to separate content marketing from the overall equation.

 - Which content marketing metrics and KPIs do we need to gauge success, in correlation with other marketing metrics and KPIs?
 Although there are some typical metrics used in content marketing it’s important to speak a common language across all marketing and even business efforts.
 Content marketing is not an island.
-One of the crucial success factors in implementing marketing ROI across the organization is finding common metrics and using a common language between different departments.
+One of the crucial success factors in implementing marketing ROI across the organization and content marketing ROI as well is finding common metrics and using a common language between different departments.

 - How will we structure the internal organization – or better: how will we make sure that all content marketing related processes and flows are properly organized, in correlation with other marketing processes and/or teams?
 Often, content marketing thinkers advice to build teams that are more or less dedicated to content marketing.
 In practice, this seldom happens (except in some major firms) and teams better focus on the tasks and goals than the exact roles, realizing each company is different.